 When welding aluminum with a MIG welder, it is recommended to use the push technique, also known as “forehand welding.”
 This technique involves holding the gun at a 90-degree angle to the workpiece and pushing the gun forward toward the weld joint.
 This allows for better control over the weld pool and can help to reduce the risk of warping or distortion of the aluminum.

-It is also important to use a lower amperage setting when welding aluminum, as aluminum has a lower thermal conductivity than steel.
+It is also essential to use a lower amperage setting when welding aluminum, as aluminum has a lower thermal conductivity than steel.
 This can help to prevent overheating and warping of the material.
-It is also important to use a higher travel speed to prevent the weld from becoming too deep and wide.
+A higher travel speed is also important to prevent the weld from becoming too deep and wide.

-Overall, the proper welding technique for aluminum welding with a MIG welder involves using the push technique, lower amperage settings, and a higher travel speed, as well as proper gas shielding to prevent oxidation.
-It is also important to use the right wire and gun that are specifically designed for aluminum welding.
+The proper welding technique for aluminum welding with a MIG welder involves using the push technique, lower amperage settings, a higher travel speed, and proper gas shielding to prevent oxidation.
+Using the correct wire and gun designed for aluminum welding is also essential.